The trace of the canonical module: Introduction

 These results on Segre products are used in Section~\ref{sec:hibi} to give a complete classification of all nearly Gorenstein Hibi rings.
 Given a finite distributive lattice $L$ and a field $K$, the Hibi ring of $L$ defined over $K$ is the toric ring $\mathcal{R}_K[L]$ whose relations are the meet-join relations of $L$.
 By a fundamental theorem of Birkhoff, $L$ is the ideal lattice $\Jc(P)$ of its poset of join irreducible elements.
 It is shown in Theorem~\ref{nearlygorhibiring} that $\mathcal{R}_K[L]$ is nearly Gorenstein if and only if $P$ is the disjoint union of pure connected posets $P_1, \ldots, P_q$ such that $|\rank(P_i) - \rank(P_j)| \leq 1$ for $1 \leq i < j \leq q$.
 This naturally complements the result of the second author in \cite{TH87} that $\mathcal{R}_K[L]$ is Gorenstein if and only if $P$ is pure.

-The last two sections deal with one-dimensional rings, and especially with numerical semigroup rings.
 In Section~\ref{sec:onedimensional} we consider one-dimensional local Cohen--Macaulay rings admitting a canonical module.
 Our first observation is that any one-dimensional almost Gorenstein ring as defined by Barucci and Fr\"oberg \cite{BF} is nearly Gorenstein, see Proposition~\ref{implication}.
 For this proof we use the description of almost Gorenstein rings as given by Goto et al. \cite{GTT}.
-This description has also the advantage that the concept of almost Gorenstein rings can be naturally extended to higher dimensions.
-Unfortunately, in higher dimensions almost Gorenstein rings and nearly Gorenstein rings are not related to each other, as it is shown by examples.
-If the one-dimensional Cohen--Macaulay domain $R$ is of embedding dimension 3 and it has the presentation $S/I$ with $S$ a regular local ring of dimension $3$, then $R$ is nearly Gorenstein if and only if the entries of the relation matrix of $I$ generate the maximal ideal of $S$, see Proposition \ref{codim2}.
-Here the difference between almost Gorenstein and nearly Gorenstein becomes tangible, especially when we consider the semigroup ring of a $3$-generated numerical semigroup.
-By a result of Nari, Numata and K.-i~Watanabe \cite{NNW} (see also \cite{Numata}) the ring is almost Gorenstein if the entries of a row of the relation matrix (and not necessarily all entries of the relation matrix) generate the maximal ideal of $S$.
+If the one-dimensional Cohen--Macaulay ring $R$ is of embedding dimension 3 and it has the presentation $S/I$ with $S$ a regular local ring of dimension $3$ with $\mu(I)=3$, then $R$ is nearly Gorenstein if and only if the entries of the relation matrix of $I$ generate the maximal ideal of $S$, see Proposition \ref{codim2}.

-In the case that $R$ is a one-dimensional domain which is a subring of a discrete valuation ring $\tilde{R}$, and for which $\tilde{R}$ is a finite $R$-module, it can be seen (Proposition \ref{conductor}) that the trace of an ideal in $R$, and hence also the trace of the canonical module, contains the conductor $\mathcal{C}_{\tilde{R}/R}=R:_R\widetilde{R}$.
-As a consequence, one obtains (Corollary~\ref{mmtrace}) that $R$ is nearly Gorenstein if $\mm= \mathcal{C}_{\tilde{R}/R}$.
-For any ideal $I\subset R$, Proposition~\ref{end} provides several conditions on $I$ which are equivalent to $\tr(I)=\mathcal{C}_{\tilde{R}/R}$.
-Finally, it is shown in Corollary~\ref{maxtr} that the equality $\tr(\omega_R)= \mathcal{C}_{\tilde{R}/R}$, forces $R$ to have minimal multiplicity, if $R$ is an almost complete intersection of embedding dimension $3$.

-In Section \ref{sec:numericalsemigroup} we focus on toric rings coming from numerical semigroups.
-This is a rich source of examples and we can use specific techniques to study the nearly Gorenstein property.
-A numerical semigroup $H$ is a subsemigroup of $\NN$ containing $0$ such that the number of gaps $g(H)=|\NN \setminus H|$ is finite.
-The largest gap (i.e. positive integer not in $H$) is the Frobenius number $\Fr(H)$.
-In Proposition \ref{prop:arithmetic-ng} we show that if $H$ is generated by an arithmetic sequence, then $K[H]$ is nearly Gorenstein.
-For such semigroups, only in some special situations, the semigroup ring $K[H]$ is (almost) Gorenstein.
-However, if $H$ has minimal multiplicity (i.e. its smallest positive element equals the size of its minimal generating set), then we prove in Theorem \ref{minimal} that $K[H]$ is nearly Gorenstein if and only if it is almost Gorenstein.

-As a measure of how far is $K[H]$ from being Gorenstein (equivalently, that $H$ is symmetric, cf. \cite{Kunz}), we introduce the residue of $H$ defined as